 Having an indoor pet rabbit is becoming more and more popular and I wanted to touch on it so you can make an educated decision.
 This post is not meant to detract you from having an indoor rabbit.
-It is defiantly not for me but I also have 3 indoor dogs so that is PLENTY of critters in my house.
+But having an indoor rabbit is definitely not for me for several reasons.
+Which I will go over.

 Plus with me being tall I really hate having to watch my feet for small animals.
 Dogs learn to get out of the way but I doubt a rabbit would and they are quiet so I would probably never know they are there.

 I just want you to be aware of what rabbits do naturally so you can decide if having an indoor rabbit is right for you.

 Full disclosure I do not have rabbits in the house.
 For all of these reasons, I’m about to tell you.

 Keeping rabbits indoors can come with a lot of challenges and drawbacks that you need to be aware of.
 Rabbits have destructive habits that the media and people on TikTok seem to want to ignore.
 Such as chewing on electrical cords, furniture, and baseboards, which can pose a danger to both the rabbit and your home.

 If you have other pets, there is a potential danger of them not getting along with the rabbit, leading to possible injuries mainly to the rabbit.

 9 Controversial Rabbit Care Tips You Need To Know!

 1. Rabbits Chew!